PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Pagination functions require that the API endpoint being requested have entity wrapping enabled, and respond with either a ``more`` or ``cursor`` property indicating how and if to fetch the next page of results.
+Only classic and cursor-based pagination are currently supported; see `Pagination
+<https://developer.pagerduty.com/docs/pagination>`_ for details on these
+pagination types.

 For example: